 Making and Preparing for an Appointment

-TIP: Write down the date and time of your appointment and create reminders for yourself.
+Write down the date and time of your appointment and create reminders for yourself.
 Depending on the clinic, you may be removed from the schedule if you’re late.
+Clinics can also run behind schedule, so be prepared for any delays.

-If you prefer to see only a male or female clinician, you can make a request when making the appointment.
+If you prefer to see only a male or female provider, you can make a request when making the appointment.
 Depending on the clinic, the staff may be able to accommodate your request.

 - Ask your family about their medical history.
-Some questions you might ask could be:
+This helps your healthcare provider better understand your health to give you the best care.
+Some questions you can ask are:

-- Has anyone in our family had cancer, diabetes, or heart disease?
+- Has anyone in our family had cancer, diabetes, or a heart disease?

-- Has anyone in our family died from cancer, heart attack, or other diseases?
+- Has anyone in our family died from cancer, a heart attack, or other diseases?

 - Does our family have a history of stroke or high blood pressure?